andrisimonetti/SLR-ML-toolkit/README.md

 Dowload from Web of Science the dataset in .txt format.
 ### STEP 0: Data creation (Optional)
 0. Dowload the `Dataset_creation.ipynb` and the `wos_functions.py` files in the same folder.
 1. Run the first step within the Notebook `Dataset_creation.ipynb`.
-Bv the functions within the module `wos_functions.py` you can organize the files in a pandas DataFrame, count the references internal to the dataset for each document.
+By the functions within the module `wos_functions.py` you can organize the files in a pandas data frame and count the references internal to the dataset for each document.
-2. Run the second step within the Notebook `Dataset_creation.ipynb` to indicate which journal appears in the list of Top journals.
-If the list is not provided by the user, the default list is provided by the file "TopJournal_list.txt".
+2. Run the second step within the Notebook `Dataset_creation.ipynb` to add a new column to the data frame to indicate which journal appears in the list of Top journals.
+If the file list is not provided by the user, the default list is provided by the file "TopJournal_list.txt"(https://journalranking.org).
 3. Dowload the `preprocessing.py` file in the same folder of `Dataset_creation.ipynb`.
-Run the third step of the Notebook `Dataset_creation.ipynb`.
+Run the third step of the Notebook `Dataset_creation.ipynb` to process the text of abstacts.
 The preprocessing procedure to clean the texts consists of stemming the words and removing punctuations, stops-words and customized stop-words.
 To insert your list of stop-words..

 ### STEP 1: Analysis
 1. Download `toolkit_functions.py`, `topic_stats.py` and `scopus_functions.py` files to import the functions needed.